-When you turn on Autofill on your Android device, you can fill and save passwords without opening the 1Password app.
-Because you can fill and save your items so easily, you can use generated passwords for more apps and services than you otherwise might have, which means you can be more secure in more places.
+When you turn on Autofill on your Android device, you can save logins and sign in to apps and websites without opening the 1Password app.
+Because you can save and sign in with your items so easily, you can create strong, unique passwords and passkeys for more apps and services than you otherwise might have, which means you can be more secure in more places.

 Your secrets are safe in 1Password

-If you turn on Autofill previews, you can preview logins for a website or app without unlocking 1Password.
-To suggest logins, 1Password needs to store the account identifiers, vault identifiers, item UUIDs, domain names, and app identifiers in plain text.
-It also stores encrypted item titles and usernames, which it only decrypts to provide a preview.
+If you turn on Show filling suggestions, you can preview logins for a website or app without unlocking 1Password.
+To suggest logins, 1Password needs to store the account identifiers, vault identifiers, and item UUIDs in plaintext.
+It also stores encrypted item titles, domain names, app identifiers, and usernames, which it only decrypts to provide a preview.
 This metadata is stored in the 1Password app sandbox on your device, and no other apps can access it.

 You are always in control

-To sign in to an account using Autofill or Autofill previews, you must unlock 1Password and choose an item.
+To sign in to an account using Autofill or filling suggestions, you must unlock 1Password and choose an item.
 As always, 1Password will only fill your credentials after you choose to fill them.

 Protect yourself when using Autofill

-If you turn on Autofill previews, guard your device passcode closely.
+If you turn on filling suggestions, guard your device passcode closely.
 Anyone who knows it can find out which websites and apps you have logins for, including your usernames for those logins.